Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 How to Use 2-Step Optins

-How can you use a 2-step opt-in with your exit popups?
+How can you use a 2-step opt-in with your exit-intent popups?
 Simple.

-Place a button on the exit popup that users will have to click before they can see the opt-in form.
+Place a button on the exit popup that users must click before seeing the optin form.
 Use a call-to-action that would be a no-brainer for your target subscriber or something they simply can’t resist.

 Treehouse uses the headline, “Change your Career.
 Change your Life.”
 If they put that headline on a 2-step exit popup, they could display a button below it saying, “Claim Your Free Trial.”
 Then, they reveal the form to enter your name and email.

 See how that works?
-A simple button looks a lot more harmless than a form asking for information.
-Visitors won’t see the harm in taking that first action, but then they’ll feel committed to following through.
+A simple button looks much more harmless than a form asking for information.
+Visitors won’t see the harm in taking that first action, but they’ll feel committed to following through.

 21. Give a Yes/No Choice